Your area Not set — showing everywhere

 Addressed

-She questioned why this article was necessary given existing state building codes and asked how the town would disseminate the resolution's sentiment once passed.
+The speaker questioned why this resolution is necessary given existing state building codes and asked how the town plans to disseminate the sentiment of the resolution.
 Key concern

 Board response